Install dependencies

 set-spotify-credentials

-toolRemember that the server stores credentials in memory only, so you'll need to set credentials at the beginning of each new conversation with Claude.
+toolNote that the server stores credentials in memory only, so you'll need to set credentials each time you start a new conversation or if Claude Desktop restarts.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json